-Lou Collette Felipe, a native of the San Francisco Bay Area, is a licensed psychologist and has over a decade of experience working with traumatized youth and families from underserved and under-resourced backgrounds.
-Having worked primarily in community mental health and community-based settings, Dr. Felipe's social justice values influence her interest in culturally accountable clinical practice, the role of oppression and internalized oppression in mental health, identity development, and trauma-focused treatment of children and families.
+Lou Collette Felipe, a native of the San Francisco Bay Area, is a licensed psychologist and has extensive experience working with traumatized youth and families from underserved and marginalized communities.
+Having worked primarily in community mental health and community-based settings offering trauma-informed treatment, Dr. Felipe's social justice values influence her interest in culturally accountable clinical care, including navigating issues of power, privilege, and oppression within counseling practice.
+Her research interests lie in exploring the experiences of marginalization for people with intersecting marginalized identities, particularly at the crossroads of race, ethnicity, gender, and sexual identity.

 - MA/PhD, Alliant International University, San Francisco, CA